 When CDP formulations detonate, about 50% – 70% of the explosive mass is converted into very fine powder comprised of about 90% – 95% metal oxides.
 The balance is carbon in various phases, including diamond.

 After detonation we remove CDP abrasives from the blast chamber via vacuum extraction starting with the removal of airborne particles.
-Once the vessel’s atmosphere has been adequately cleared, a worker enters to recover material that has settled on the ground.
+Once the atmosphere has been adequately cleared, a worker enters the vessel to recover material that has settled on the ground.

 |CO2 + Mg + Al||MgO, Al2O3, MgAl2O4, carbon, diamond|

 |CO2 + Mg + Si||MgO, SiO2, Mg2SiO4, carbon, diamond|

 CDP can mass-produce these materials with consistent physical properties, sieved in tonnage quantities and shipped to any location.
 Mass production reduces the overall production cost with the right production strategy, which means nanodiamond can be mass-produced most affordably with CDP.

 CDP Abrasives serve as an excellent starting point from which superior manufacturing and abrasive products can be developed.
 Why?
 Nano-dispersion of diamond and hard structures within a softer abrasive like magnesium oxide causes the abrasive properties of the bulk material to be more diamond-like for a fraction of the cost of a pure diamond product.